TERMS OF REFERENCE

 When feasible, the AWCSC will include a representative from MIWIN.

-SELECTION OF AWC CHAIR
+SELECTION OF THE NEW AWC CHAIR

-The incoming AWC Chair should have served on the AWC Steering Committee for a minimum of one year, so that they are familiar with AWC activities.
+The incoming AWC Chair should have served on the AWC Steering Committee for a minimum of one year, so that they are familiar with the AWC mission and activities.
 Around February of a transition year (if not sooner), the current AWC Chair should send a call out to recent AWC Steering Committee members, asking for expressions of interest.
 If feasible, Chairs should rotate between Faculties, although a familiarity with the AWC should be the priority.

-Preferably the vote will take place by the end of April, allowing the incoming Chair time to arrange job responsibilities before starting the term on July 1.
+When there is more than one expression of interest, the AWCSC will vote on the incoming Chair.
+The vote will usually take place at least a year prior to the end of the current Chair’s term, thus allowing the current Chair and the Chair Elect time to onboard and to arrange job responsibilities before starting the term (normally on July 1st).

 POSTING AND REGULAR REVIEW OF AWC TERMS OF REFERENCE